Kevin11Stone/WashingtonSitesToSee/README.md

-Project: Washington Sites To See
+# Washington Sites To See
 This website is based in the state of Washington.
----
-SDEV328 - Full Stack Web Dev: Team Project ( data-driven web application )

-Team: Scrummy Bears
+Authors
+-
+  - Kevin Stone
+  - Michell Rodriguez
-Authors: Kevin Stone, Michell Rodriguez and Junny Noriega-Arenas
+  - Junny Noriega-Arenas

 Requirements:
 - 1. Utilized controller and model classes to separate database/business logic using the MVC pattern.